avilabon/MDEF_Albert/docs/term3/T3-04-DesignEthics.md

 This short and intense seminar, given by Ariel Guersenzvaig has introduced us to a bunch of concepts, theories and theorists around technology.

-??? quote "Ideas to reflect on carefully"
+??? quote "Concepts for further reflection"

 - Technology is always present but often not evident.
 Even what may seem more natural to us like a forest or some cattle grazing on a mountain can have a lot of technology behind it.

-- The "omnipresence" of technology wherever there are humans creates the technosphere that mixes with the biosphere to configure our environment.

-- The technology context is inevitable, the technosphere is everywhere where humanity is or has passed through.
+The "omnipresence" of technology wherever there are humans creates the technosphere that mixes with the biosphere to configure our environment.
+The technology context is inevitable, the technosphere is everywhere where humanity is or has passed through.

 - Technology and technosphere are the materialization of the values that society upholds.
+If this is so, we may ask ourselves: is technology, are technologies neutral?
+Can be neutral?
+Some authors such Lucy Suchman argue that technologies cannot be neutral because they are the fruit of social and cultural contexts that develop, use and interpret them.
+Or as Judy Wajcman says, technologies emphatize the power roles of those who control them, perpetuating inequalities.
+According to Donna Haraway, "Technology is not neutral.
+We're inside of what we make, and it's inside of us...".
+Nassim Parvin and Bruno Latour también sostienen esta idea del propósito y las implicaciones de la tecnología y como esta modula las aciones humanas.

 - Humans interacts with and are shaped by artifacts.
 Technology shape our way of see the world.

-- As values are embedded in the tech, tech it can’t be neutral.
+-
 ![Work in progress](../images/WIP.png){width=400}